 Having properly prepared the body to handle the stress and strain of cutting or reducing substance use, addressing the medical component of addiction, it will be time to take on the emotional aspects.
 Addiction is, after all, not solely a medical issue.
 It is often deeply rooted in a person’s psychological situation, their emotions, and the events in their life.
 Because of this, therapy will follow drug detox.
 With the help of counseling, a person can better explore their feelings to gain a fuller understanding of what the root causes of their addiction are.
 Most importantly, this can allow a person to develop different tools to deal with these feelings going forward.
 Rehabilitation isn’t just about a person’s present, but also their future.

 Find Drug Detox in Los Angeles

-Here at our Los Angeles residential recovery center, we want to give patients their best chance at long term recovery with our program, our facility, and our staff.
+Here at our Los Angeles residential recovery center, we want to give patients their best chance at long term recovery with our program, our addiction treatment facility, and our staff.
 Our team at SV Recovery, a center for drug detox and rehabilitation, takes pride in the effort we put into guiding patients to recovery, understanding that each person is going to be different and that no two cases are the same.
-If you are interested in learning more about what we do and how we can help you, reach out to us at 1 (855) 941-2002 or email@example.com.
+If you are interested in learning more about what we do and how we can help you, reach out to us at 1 (800) 627-7077 or firstname.lastname@example.org.